gethinode/docs/content/en/docs/latest/components/file.md

 ### Collapsed file preview

 Set `show` to `false` to hide the file content on page load.
-The content is reveiled when clicking the tab control.
+The content is revealed when clicking the tab control.

 <!-- markdownlint-disable MD037 -->
 {{< example lang="hugo" >}}